-- Improves the role of the kidney, thus lower cholesterol level by removing excess cholesterol.
+- Improves the role of the kidney, thus lower cholesterol level by expelling excess cholesterol.

-- Break down the blood cholesterol deposits and free up the arteries, and then the kidneys remove them.
+- Break down the blood cholesterol deposits and free up the arteries, and then the kidneys expel them.

 - Act as an antioxidant and help the blood vessels to regain or preserve the elasticity of the blood vessels.